NiftyApes/protocol-interfaces/README.md

 NiftyApes v1.0 Public Protocol Interfaces

+---

-Learn more at doc.niftyapes.money
+Learn more at `doc.niftyapes.money`

-Use the web interface at app.niftyapes.money
+Use the web interface at `app.niftyapes.money`

+---